Samuel Rodriguez

-Samuel Rodriguez Jr. is an American Evangelical Christian leader born to Puerto Rican parents in the United States.
-He is a pastor, movie producer, author, civil rights activist and television personality.
+Samuel Rodriguez is an American Evangelical Christian leader raised by Puerto Rican parents in the United States.
+He is a pastor, movie producer, author, and civil rights activist.
 He is the president of the National Hispanic Christian Leadership Conference.

 Ministry

 At age 16, Rodriguez delivered his first sermon.
 He soon gained acclaim as an evangelical preacher.
 In 1992, he became an ordained minister in the Assemblies of God, a Pentecostal denomination.
 In 2000, he founded the Hispanic Evangelical Christian organization National Hispanic Christian Leadership Conference (NHCLC/CONEL).

 Rodriguez became a member of the board of the National Association of Evangelicals in 2006.

 Books and films

 In June 2016, Rodriguez's book Be Light reached number 1 on the Los Angeles Times Bestseller List.
-You Are Next, released in 2019, reached the fourteenth position Publishers Weekly's hardcover nonfiction frontlist sales chart.
+You Are Next, released in 2019, reached the fourteenth position on Publishers Weeklys hardcover nonfiction frontlist sales chart.

-Persevere with Power, Rodriguez's 2021 release, made both the English and Spanish bestsellers lists of the Evangelical Christian Publishers Association (ECPA), as well as reaching number 20 on ECPA's January 2022 Christian New Releases.

-Your Mess, God’s Miracle: The Process Is Temporary, the Promise Is Permanent, released in April 2023, reached number 15 on ECPA’s July 2023 Christian New Releases.

-Rodriguez's September 2024 book Fresh Oil, Holy Fire, New Wine: Living the Vibrant Holy Spirit-Filled Life was number 21 on ECPA's December 2024 Christian New Releases ranking.

 Rodriguez was an executive producer of the 20th Century Fox motion picture Breakthrough, which received an Oscar nomination for Best Original Song and received a GMA Dove Award for Inspirational Film of the Year.

 Rodriguez was an executive producer of the Fox Searchlight film Flamin' Hot, a biopic about the man behind Flamin' Hot Cheetos.
 The film was produced by DeVon Franklin of Franklin Entertainment and directed by Eva Longoria.
 The film became Fox Searchlight Pictures' most-watched streaming movie of all time.
 "The Fire Inside" from Flamin' Hot was nominated for an Academy Award for Best Original Song in 2024.